BlackNinja0001/Board-Game-JFTHA/README.md

 *4. Fill in the number of players.*

-*5. Fill in tne names and classes of players.*
+*5. Fill in the names and classes of players.*

 *6. Play the game.
 Keep in mind that currently this part of the program still needs a lot of work.
 It auto-rolls the die so the first thing you should see is the Store menu.*

+*7. The first player to have all other players eliminated (killed twice) wins!
+Warning: To kill a ghost, you will need a spiritual item, and they are still somewhat buggy.*

 More info is in the wiki.